apify/apify-docs/sources/platform/console/settings.md

 ## Integrations

-Integrations page is where you can find your **Personal API tokens** that are required if you want to utilize our [REST API](https://docs.apify.com/api/v2).
-As well as your Slack workspace integration and your **Actor Integration Accounts** if you added any necessary 3rd party integrations to Actors developed by you or your team.
-For more information on integrations visit [Integrations documentation](https://docs.apify.com/platform/integrations).
+The Integrations page provides essential tools for enhancing your interaction with our platform.
+Here, you can access your **Personal API Tokens**, which are necessary for using our [REST API](https://docs.apify.com/api/v2).
+This page also facilitates the integration of your Slack workspace and lists your **Actor Integration Accounts**.
+This section represents any third-party integrations added to Actors developed by you or your team.
+For detailed guidance on utilizing these integrations, refer to our [Integrations documentation](https://docs.apify.com/platform/integrations).

 ## Organization

-Organizations page is where you can either view your accounts current organizations, create new organizations, or convert your user account into an organization account.
-For more information on organizations visit [Organizations documentation](https://docs.apify.com/platform/collaboration/organization-account).
+Organizations page is where you can view your accounts' current organizations, create new organizations, or convert your user account into an organization account.
+For more information on organizations, visit the organization's [documentation](https://docs.apify.com/platform/collaboration/organization-account).

 ## Notifications

-Notifications page is where you can view and adjust your notifications settings like, what updates you receive and how you receive them.
+The Notifications page allows you to customize your notification preferences.
+Here, you can specify the types of updates you wish to receive and select the methods by which you receive them.